Essential tools for PC building: 10 must-have items for your toolkit

 Some are no-brainers, while others you’ll be glad to have on hand when trouble strikes.

 Image: Alaina Yee / IDG

-You can build a PC with just a screwdriver or two on hand, but you’ll have an easier time of it if you have all the essentials on hand.
-That includes tools to get you out of sticky spots, which always occur when you assume they won’t.
-Keep these 10 items on hand for builds and they’ll keep your assembly woes to a minimum.
+You can build a PC with just a screwdriver on hand, but you’ll have an easier time of it if you have all the essentials available.
+That includes computer tools to get you out of sticky spots, which always occur when you assume they won’t.
+Keep these 10 items around and they’ll keep your PC building woes to a minimum.

-We’ve divided the list into the absolute essentials (for the minimalists out there) as well as our recommended additions for a well-rounded kit.
+We’ve divided the list into the absolute computer toolkit essentials (for the minimalists out there) as well as our recommended additions for a well-rounded suite of PC building tools.
 But really, there’s no need to scrimp.
 All of these tools are very affordable.
-Our guide to how to build a PC can help show you how to put those tools to work, while our primer on how to set up your PC the right way explains how to get the software side of things in order after you’re done cobbling together your creation.
+Our guide to how to build a PC can help show you how to put those computer tools to work, while our primer on how to set up your PC the right way explains how to get the software side of things in order after you’re done cobbling together your creation.

 Nearly all screws in a computer case require this cross-head screwdriver.
 Any Phillips #2 screwdriver will do—be it the plain, trusty Craftsman in your toolbox, the fancier ratcheting type with swappable bits, or kits with a full array of bits that include a PH2 head.

 We highly recommend getting a magnetic screwdriver, or buying a magnetizer to convert your existing tools.
 You can get a magnetic screwdriver kit with interchangeable bits for quite cheap, usually around $15.
 Regardless of what you choose, this purchase will save you the time and hassle of fussing with screws that refuse to stay put as you attach them and / or that fall into hard-to-reach places.

 Should you have hand injuries or tendonitis, look into ratcheting screwdrivers, which help reduce fatigue.
 For more torque, get a screwdriver with a fatter handle.